szegedi/dynalink/README.markdown

     ant jar

 Note that this will download a private copy of OpenJDK into the build directory (about 60MB).
+The build process has been tested to work on Mac OS X.
+There is experimental build support for Linux.
+There is currently no build support on Windows.

 Here's how to test the JAR file:

     ant test